mplorentz/mplorentz.github.com/README.md

-This is the source repo for http://mattlorentz.com/weblog.
-The other pages on mattlorentz.com are hosted in https://github.com/mplorentz/mplorentz.github.com.
+This is the source repo for http://mattlorentz.com.
+It is built with Jekyll and deployed using Github Pages.

 # Setup